Get the Best WordPress Backup

 Sometimes, you might want to create a copy of one of your subsites.
 Especially if you’re a developer or designer, you can save time by building one pre-configured site and using it as a template for other sites.

-Start by creating a package of the subsite.
+Start by creating a backup of the subsite.
 Using Duplicator Pro, you’ll need to specify that you only want to include one subsite out of your entire network of sites.

-Then, use the import tool to upload the package to your multisite network.
-The Duplicator installer wizard will allow you to set up a new subsite with a new domain:
+Then, use the import tool to upload the backup to your multisite network.
+The Duplicator installer wizard will allow you to set up a new subsite with a new domain.

 Clone multisite subsite